CTaylah/Brisk/README.md

 # Brisk

-Currently, the build system is only configured for linux.
+Currently, the build system is only configured for Linux.

 Brisk uses glfw, and in order for glfw to work on Linux, you need to install some dependencies